Drug Rehab Center in South Burlington

 Some people simply need to meet with a professional who will listen or offer guidance once a week.
 Others do require an intensive inpatient program under the watchful eye of a medical staff around the clock.

-Benefits Offered by Private Rehabilitation Facilities
+Benefits Offered by Private Rehab Facilities

 Your financial situation may ultimately determine the rehabilitation facility you can enter.
 Just because a facility is private as opposed to publicly funded, it does not mean that you cannot afford it.
 There are several ways to pay for private rehab.
 The most common is insurance.
 An admissions specialist from Green Mountain Treatment Center and New Freedom Academy can walk you through the process.